kayleorantes/61040-portfolio/assignments/assignment3.md

 *One option for nonce generation is to use common dictionary words (in the style of yellkey.com, for example) resulting in more easily remembered shortenings.
 What is one advantage and one disadvantage of this scheme, both from the perspective of the user?
 How would you modify the NonceGeneration concept to realize this idea?*
 <br>
 <br>
-One advantage is that it is easier for users to remember and share verbally since it is easier for users to use ‘computer/table/smile’ as the nonces instead of ‘12Xd82Jd9h’.
+One advantage of this scheme is that it is easier for users to remember and share verbally since it is easier for users to use ‘computer/table/smile’ as the nonces instead of ‘12Xd82Jd9h’.
 <br>
 One disadvantage is that collisions happen more quickly since there is a finite dictionary, and nonces may be guessable which is a serious security risk.
 Yellkey itself specifically calls this out “yellkeys are NOT private. anyone can access your URL if they want to. please be careful what links you choose to share through yellkey.”
 Having been personally curious about this, I tried out 25 basic words and one led to an actual google form that someone created so assuming that computers are faster than I am, it would be easy to find a large collection of nonces just by guessing or systematically going through words.
 <br>
-I would modify the NonceGeneration concept to realize this idea by changing the concept so that instead of arbitrary strings, the generated nonces come from a dictionary word pool, removing each word once used so one link doesn’t overwrite another.
+I would modify the NonceGeneration concept to realize this idea by changing the concept so that instead of arbitrary strings, the generated nonces come from a dictionary word pool, and we will be removing each word once it is used so that one link doesn’t overwrite another.
 <br>
 <br>
 <br>